Treatment for Panic Attacks

 • The abrupt surge of a panic attack can occur from a calm state or an anxious state.

-• Panic attacks cause various psychological and physical symptoms summarized in the DSM 5 criteria.
+• Panic attacks cause various psychological and physical symptoms summarised in the DSM 5 criteria.

 • Culture-specific symptoms (e.g., tinnitus, neck soreness, ache, uncontrollable screaming or crying) may be seen.
 Such symptoms should not count as one of the four required symptoms.

-• A panic attacks are often misdiagnosed as heart problems; therefore, the patients are often admitted to emergency with the suspicion of a myocardial infarction.
+• Panic attacks are often misdiagnosed as heart problems; therefore, the patients are often admitted to the emergency room with the suspicion of a myocardial infarction.

 • The prerequisite of a successful treatment for panic attacks is a proper diagnosis by an experienced psychiatrist.